PALAXO/es-odm/README.md

  - `createClass` function creates new cloned class
    - Each class contains properties
      - `_index`, `_type`, `_tenant`, custom functions, ...
-   - Class static methods profits from those properties
+   - Class static functions profit from those properties
      - eg. `static search()` uses them to get index and type
      - You may write your own static function, which will use those properties
        - Or rewrite existing functions